 Calcium in excess can be a problem as it is stored in bones and causes osteoporosis, fragile bones and causes calcification of bones in extreme cases.
 Calcium which is unabsorbed also causes gall stones, kidney stones and arthritis.

 Magnesium is not harmful when taken naturally or orally, an excessive amount is extremely rare – and can occur only when taken as injections or through intravenous fluids.

-Rock salt and sea salt in the natural form has magnesium content.
+- Rock salt and sea salt in the natural form have magnesium content.

-Ragi -“Elusine Indica” is an extremely rich source of magnesium.
+- Ragi - Eleusine Indica is an extremely rich source of magnesium.
 Manual workers and farmers benefit from eating this grain – more common in the southern regions of India.

-Coconut meat has appreciable amount of the mineral.
+- Coconut meat has an appreciable amount of the mineral.